EDITORIAL CHECK

 Spring changes Seokchon by adding beauty and pressure at the same time.
 Blossom coverage improves, but pause points fill faster, walking flow slows, and the easiest-looking sections can become the hardest to use well.

 That is why blossom season does not automatically mean every famous section is the best photo section.
-Slightly more open stretches often produce better results because visitors can still separate people, trees, and water inside one frame.
+Slightly more open stretches produce better results because visitors can still separate people, trees, and water inside one frame.

 Full night shifts the route toward a different mood, where the blossom walk becomes less important than the surrounding lights and skyline.
-If the goal is still spring atmosphere, the period just before dark usually stays more balanced.
+If the goal is still spring atmosphere, the period just before dark stays more balanced.

 If you want to turn that softer Seoul spring mood into something more output-focused afterward, the K-style profile flow is a natural bridge.